Former Seahawk Tarvaris Jackson dies in car accident at age 36

 B.J.
 Daniels, who served as a third quarterback and receiver/special teamer with the Seahawks from 2014-15, tweeted: “Tarvaris Jackson was my mentor!
 He played the game with dignity and taught me how to use my MIND to manipulate the defense.
 When my family couldn’t make it to Seattle for holidays, it was TJACK who invited me to his house to celebrate with his family!”

 Jackson played 59 games overall in an NFL career that spanned from 2007-15.
-He started 34 games, including 14 with Seattle in 2011, Pete Carroll’s second season as coach.
+He started 34 games, including 14 with Seattle in 2011, Carroll’s second season as coach of the Seahawks.

 Seattle signed Jackson in July, 2011 to a two-year contract to compete with Charlie Whitehurst as the successor to Matt Hasselbeck, who the team had decided not to re-sign.

-Jackson, who had previously started 20 games for Minnesota, became the starter and started 14 games that season, going 7-7.
-He suffered a pectoral muscle injury in a game against the Giants on Oct.
+Jackson, who had previously started 20 games for Minnesota from 2006-10, won the job and started 14 games that season, going 7-7 in a season in which the team went 7-9.
+He suffered a pectoral muscle injury in a contest against the Giants on Oct.
 9 and after missing one game — a 6-3 loss at Cleveland — played with the injury the rest of the season, taking over in relief of Whitehurst in Seattle’s next game and then starting the rest of the season.

 Seattle went on to win five of its last eight games that season with Jackson as the starter during a stretch when the Legion of Boom defense began to mature, a stretch that many around the team have long pointed to as key in the rise of a group that would go on to win the Super Bowl two years later.